Skip to content

 ABAC Attributes

 Privacera leverages Apache Ranger's support for Attribute-Based Access Control (ABAC) to enable fine-grained, context-aware data access policies.
-ABAC allows you to define policies using user and group attributes, making access control dynamic and scalable across large, distributed environments.
+ABAC allows you to define policies using user, group, and role attributes, making access control dynamic and scalable across large, distributed environments.

 Supported Attribute Types